Getting to the Heart of a Healthful Diet

 A heart-healthy lifestyle is not about deprivation.
 It is about eating more—more fruits, more vegetables, more whole grains, and more unsaturated fats.
 When you focus on putting more of these nutrient-rich foods in your diet, there is naturally less room for the not-so-heart-friendly foods—those high in saturated fat and low in nutrients.

 - Eat a variety of fruits and vegetables.
-Eat at least 4½ cups each day.
+Eat at least 4-5 servings each day.

 - Eat a variety of fiber-rich whole grains.
-Eat at least three 1-ounce-equivalent servings a day.
+Eat at least 6-8 servings a day.

 - Include protein, such as fat-free and low-fat milk products, fish, legumes, beans, skinless poultry, and lean, white meats.
 Limit red meats and processed meat.
-For nuts, legumes, and seeds, eat at least four servings a week.
-For processed meats, eat no more than two servings a week.
+For nuts, legumes, and seeds, eat at least 4-5 servings a week.
+For lean meats, poultry, and seafood, eat less than 6 ounces a day.
 When eating fish, choose oily fish, like salmon.
-Eat at least two, 3½-ounce servings a week.

 - Limit foods high in saturated fat, trans fat, and/or cholesterol, such as full-fat milk products, fatty meats, tropical oils, partially hydrogenated vegetable oils, and egg yolks.
-Instead choose foods low in saturated fat,and cholesterol from the first three points above.
-Saturated fat should be less than 7% of your total energy intake.
+Instead choose foods low in saturated fat, and cholesterol from the first 3 points above.
 Try to eliminate intake of trans fats, which are found in snack foods, fried foods, and pastries.

 - Limit your intake of foods high in calories or low in nutrition, including foods like soft drinks and candy that have a lot of sugars.
-For sugar-sweetened beverages, do not have more than 450 calories (36 ounces) a week.
+For sweets and items with added sugar, stick to 5 or fewer servings per week.

 - Eat less than 1,500 milligrams of salt per day.
 Read food labels to look for hidden salt, which may appear as sodium.

-- Have no more than one alcoholic drink per day if you're a woman and no more than two if you're a man.
+- Have no more than 1 alcoholic drink per day if you're a woman and no more than 2 if you're a man.

 Note: Recommendations based on a 2,000 calorie per day diet.